 Res Judicata in Family Law: Why Past Events Can't Be Revisited

 Latin terms are a staple in legal jargon.
 However, in recent decades, there has been a shift away from Latin to make the law more accessible.
-One term that has persisted is "Res Judicata," meaning "Let the Decision Stand."
+One term that has persisted is "Res Judicata," which translates to "Let the Decision Stand."
 This principle signifies that once a matter has been litigated or had the opportunity to be litigated, it is considered resolved and cannot be repeatedly brought up.

-In family law, Res Judicata is rigorously enforced.
+In Ohio family law, Res Judicata is rigorously enforced.
 Courts generally prevent parties from raising events that occurred before the last court order.
 This is to avoid rehashing the entire relationship every time a family returns to court.
 There is some flexibility to set the foundation for current events.
 For instance, if your ex-partner is an addict, the court may allow some evidence from the past to establish their addiction but will quickly shift focus to recent events.

 Evidence created before the last court order is typically inadmissible unless it is newly discovered and the proponent could not have reasonably known about it during the previous proceedings.
 For example, a text message on your phone from before that you didn't realize was relevant would be inadmissible.
 However, a medical record showing your ex was in treatment for substance abuse without your knowledge, when you had no reason to know, would be admissible.